daniellehot/jai_realsense_fish_dataset_tool/procedure.md

     # In case you have not yet renamed the data folder, rename it. group_1 is only a placeholder
     mv -n data/ group_1

-    # Copy the renamed data folder to the harddrive.
+    # Copy the renamed data folder to the harddrive
     cp -r -v -n group_1 $HARDDRIVE

+    # Make an online backup, WARNING: Depending on your Internet connection, this might take a considerable amount of time
+    cp -r -v -n group_1 $FISH_DATASET_ONEDRIVE
+    onedrive --synchronize

+    # Finally, move the data folder to a local backup folder
+    mv -n group_1 $FISH_DATASET_GROUPS
 ```

 ### Group preparation